LuckyMax0722/VLGSSC/README.md

 # Visual-Language Guided Semantic Scene Completion

 This repository is an extension of [3DSSC](https://github.com/LuckyMax0722/3DPNA).
 For detailed information, please refer to the main repository.
-Currently, this repository supports both **LAVIS**: A Library for Language-Vision Intelligence and **LLaVA**: Large Language and Vision Assistant.
+Currently, this repository supports both **LAVIS: A Library for Language-Vision Intelligence** and **LLaVA: Large Language and Vision Assistant**.

 ## 0. Demo
 ![Demo of LAVIS and LLaVA](demo/demo_1.png)